-A mentee is a person who desires to improve and/or expand their knowledge and competencies.
-They are willing to connect and collaborate with a peer mentor by maintaining regular contact and meeting in-person at least twice per month to work on mutually identified goals.
+A mentee is a person who chooses to expand their knowledge and competencies to make the most of their CSUF college experience.
+Mentees collaborate with a peer mentor by maintaining regular contact and connecting via zoom or another virtual platform at least twice per month to work on mutually identified goals.

 MENTEE BENEFITS include:

 - Learning how to navigate your degree program and understand future steps

 - Gaining strategies to achieve your academic and professional goals

 - Having someone who cares for your success as a student